 If you have sustained injuries in an accident caused by a drunk driver, you are the victim of a crime.
 In addition, you may recover compensation for your accident-related losses by filing a Port Richey drunk driving accident claim against the motorist who hit you.
 Not only do you have the legal right to obtain compensation for your losses, but drunk drivers need to experience the consequences of their actions.
 Doing so may prevent future innocent victims from being injured—or even killed—by other drunk drivers in the future.
 It helps keep the roads of Port Richey safer for everyone.

-The experienced Port Richey auto accident lawyers at Nicoletti Walker Accident Injury Lawyers are here to help.
+The experienced Port Richey drunk driving accident lawyers at Nicoletti Accident Injury Lawyers are here to help.
 Let us fight for your legal rights so you can focus on making the best possible recovery from your injuries.

 The more traffic a road has, the more likely it is that accidents will occur.
 This fact is why drunk driving accidents are unfortunately common in the Port Richey area.
 U.S Route 19 is the major north-south thoroughfare through Port Richey.

 In town, we have many busy roads that are also known to be accident hot spots.
 Ridge Road, Main Street, and Massachusetts Avenue can be dangerous for drivers, passengers, motorcycle riders, bicyclists, pedestrians, and other road users.
 In addition, any area with bars or restaurants may have a higher-than-average concentration of drunk drivers in the vicinity.